 I am obsessed with this cute couple and their exciting relationship dynamic.
 The leads share an emotional bond, funny banter, delightful interactions, juicy sexual tension, and affectionate encounters.

 The lead actors are compatible and do an excellent job propelling their roles.
-Ze Shou's actor (Max Lin) is energetic, while his costar (Shi Cheng Hao) brings a dignified vulnerability to his performance.
+Ze Shou's actor (Max Lin) is energetic, while his costar (Shi Cheng Xuan) brings a dignified vulnerability to his performance.

 Plus and Minus has a happy ending that celebrates romance in a grand display of reconciliation and affection.
 It also includes various cameo appearances with actors in other Taiwanese BL series.